full-stack-bcn/samples/javascript/concepts/this/README.md

-Even if we declare a method inside an object, it is an independent ``function`` object, so [if we use it standalone](https://github.com/full-stack-bcn/samples/blob/master/javascript/functions/this/method-unbind.js) we loose the connection with its original object.
+Even if we declare a method inside an object, it is an independent ``function`` object, so [if we use it standalone](https://github.com/full-stack-bcn/samples/blob/master/javascript/functions/this/method-unbind.js) we loose the connection with its original object, because binding is done at the moment of the call.

 However, functions have a ``bind`` method which
 [sets the ``this`` variable](https://github.com/full-stack-bcn/samples/blob/master/javascript/functions/this/function-bind.js)